Hamza-ALyemeni/Hamza-ALyemeni/README.md

 - 👋 Hi, I’m @Hamza-ALyemeni
-- 👀 I’m interested in react  and laravel
+- 👀 I’m interested in javascript and angular
-- 🌱 I’m currently learning laravel
+- 🌱 I’m currently learning javascript
-- 💞️ I’m looking to collaborate on laravel projects
+- 💞️ I’m looking to collaborate on javascript projects
 - 📫 How to reach me ...

 <!---